broadinstitute/exome-results-browsers/src/browsers/asc2/content/about.md

 **Figure 3 | Variant callset description.**

 Relative abundance of variant classes in probands (_de novo_ and inherited data) or cases (case-control data).
-SNVs/indels are classified as PTVs (stratified by gnomAD v2.1.1 LOEUF constraint decile) or missense variants, stratified into Mis2, Mis1, and Mis0 based on their MPC and AM path scores.
+SNVs/indels are classified as PTVs (stratified by gnomAD v2.1.1 LOEUF constraint decile), missense variants (categorized as Mis2, Mis1, or Mis0 based on their MPC and AM path scores), or synonymous variants.

 </figcaption>

 </figure>

-To identify genes in which rare damaging variants associate with autism risk, we leveraged the Transmission And De Novo Association (TADA) Bayesian framework that was developed by the ASC to empower gene discovery through integration of evidence from different data sources ([He et al., 2013](https://pubmed.ncbi.nlm.nih.gov/23966865/)).
-Specifically, TADA allows us to jointly model _de novo_, inherited, and case-control data across classes of variation for which we see enrichment in autism cases compared to controls (i.e., PTVs, Mis2 variants, Mis1 variants, deletions, and duplications).
+To identify genes in which rare damaging variants associate with autism risk, we employed the Transmission And De Novo Association (TADA) Bayesian framework that was developed by the ASC to empower gene discovery through integration of evidence from different data sources ([He et al., 2013](https://pubmed.ncbi.nlm.nih.gov/23966865/)).
+TADA allows us to jointly model _de novo_, inherited, and case-control data across classes of variation for which we see enrichment in autism cases compared to controls (i.e., PTVs, Mis2 variants, Mis1 variants, deletions, and duplications).
 For each gene, TADA calculates a Bayes Factor (BF) for each combination of inheritance mode and variant class; BFs can then be multiplied to obtain a single overall BF that reflects the total association evidence for that gene (Fig. 4).
 BFs can be transformed into an estimated false discovery rate (FDR).
 Applying TADA to autosomal variants from our aggregated 62,429 affected individuals and respective family-based and population controls, we identify 253 genes where damaging mutations are associated with an autism diagnosis at FDR < 0.001, which approximates exome-wide significance.
 A total of 696 genes reach FDR < 0.05.

 <figure style="max-width: 491px;">